Planning to get LIS - But I have questions

 Fissure 100% healed - Nov 2020

-Still healed as of March 2024
+Still healed and happy as of October 2024!

 Rich44